 Child custody involves both legal and physical custody.
 Legal custody grants a parent the right to make important choices about their child’s upbringing, such as those related to medical treatment and the child’s religious upbringing, while physical custody refers to who the child will live with most of the time.
 Custody may be joint or sole in nature, although a parent who does not have physical custody of their child is usually granted parenting time and may have to pay child support.

 Other family law issues that affect children include paternity, adoption, emancipation, child abuse, and third-party custody issues.
-A family lawyer in Buckhead could explain the details of any of these issues further and help families work through them together.
+A lawyer in Buckhead could explain the details of any of these legal issues further and help families work through them together.

 While child custody and visitation issues usually arise between the parents of a child, they may sometimes involve a grandparent or other relative.
 A grandparent may seek visitation rights when a parent of a child is preventing them from having a relationship with the grandchild, but not if their grandchild currently lives with both parents who are still married.
 In the latter case, the court defers to the parents’ decision regarding time spent between the child and grandparent.